 - Online comments: An online questionnaire and forums were available in the fall of 2020.
 Staff are analyzing results of these public input opportunities.
-Check back in the late summer of 2021 to review a draft of the plan and provide comments.
+Check back in the fall of 2021 to review a draft of the plan and provide comments.

 - Virtual open houses: Events took place Sept.
 29 for the northwest region; Oct.
 6 for the central and southern regions and the Twin Cities; and Oct.
 8 for the northeast region.
 Video from the events is available.